Use healthy sweeteners instead of refined white sugar in your recipes to create nourishing creations that taste amazing!

 - Dried Fruits are also a nice sweetener.
 Things like raisins, goji berries, blueberries, apricots, pineapple, etc. are very sweet and contain all the nutrients (minus the water) of the whole fruit.
 Obtain dried fruit that contains no added sugar or chemicals, best to make it yourself using a dehydrator.
 When using dried fruit, it is nice to rehydrate by soaking in water for at least 10 minutes.

 - Powdered Fruits are also a nice sweetener that can vary from very subtle to quite sweet depending on the fruit.
-Some of these like lucuma is low glycemic.
+A couple low glycemic examples are lucuma powder and monkfruit powder.

 - Whole Fruits and Berries are bountiful in Nature.
 There is no shortage of great tasting sweet fruits and berries out there.
 The tastes, textures and sweetness vary depending on ripeness and the fruit you are choosing.
 Get out there and try some new ones!